gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 ##### !question

-We have discussed at length the benefit and value of modular contracting, now defend the one-contract model and argue why it is more advantageous for your program or a software-intensive program.
+We have discussed at length the benefit and value of modular contracting, now **defend the one-contract model and argue why it is more advantageous for your program or a software-intensive program.** Keep in mind: sometimes the best way to learn a topic is to argue against it. _We intentionally are challenging you to argue against modular contracting._

 ##### !end-question

-##### !placeholder

-Sometimes the best way to learn a topic is to argue against it.
-We intentionally are challenging you to argue against modular contracting.

-##### !end-placeholder

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->